ChalmersGU-data-structure-courses/dsabook/src/J04-topsort.md

 ### Depth-first solution

 A topological sort may be found by performing a DFS on the graph.
-When a vertex is visited, no action is taken (i.e., function `PreVisit` does nothing).
-When the recursion pops back to that vertex, function `PostVisit` adds the vertex to a stack.
+When a vertex is visited, no action is taken (i.e., function `preVisit` does nothing).
+When the recursion pops back to that vertex, function `postVisit` adds the vertex to a stack.
 In the end, the stack is returned to the caller.

 The reason that we use a stack is that this algorithm produces the